People subject to immigration control may get indefinite leave to enter or remain:

 - on arrival if they have been sponsored with an undertaking by a relative to support and accommodate them.

-You have to show that you have indefinite leave to remain when applying to local councils for benefits or housing.
+You have to show that you have indefinite leave to enter or remain when applying to local councils for benefits or housing.
 You will have an immigration status document, a stamp or certificate in your passport, or a letter from the Home Office.
 You will also need to show this documentation if you apply for a letting in the private rented sector, and this applies also to other adults who plan to live with you.

 - You are habitually resident (people who have lived in the UK for two years will be automatically habitually resident).